minakamoto/pcshscr2023/docs/xr/students/README.md

 ### Case Study 1: XR in Education

 XR technology is being used in a variety of ways in the education sector.
-XR is bringing about revolutionary changes to the education sector.
+XR brings revolutionary changes to the education sector.
-XR enables a more direct and hands-on learning experience.
+XR enables a more direct and practical learning experience.

 Some examples include